MTSSamsioe/book_a_table/README.md

     - Fix: i changed the character place on the split string method from 11:12 to 11:13
 - Function to avoid double reservations did not work
     Fix: I used a filte method to query reservatio times that collided but it did not seam to work so I made a for loop compare already done reservations with the reservation in the form.
 If the dates collided the loop ssubtracted the tables needed for that reservation with the resturants total number of tables fo two people.
+- Error approving comments
+    - Fix: it was a method string error in the model method that created a server error
+- Bug that allowed users to edit other users reservations
+    - Fix: Created a conditional that compared logged in user id with the id of the user that made reservation
+- Error in navigation when clicking on the menu
+    - Made changes to the view and file path

 ## Deployment
 ---
 - Create app on heroku